rgautam98/data-structures/README.md

 # ds-clab
-The programs done in the data structures (with C) lab.
+The programs done in the data structures (with C) laboratory.